onenoc/memo/README.md

 memo
 ====

-NOTE: this library is still in alpha mode
+NOTE: this library is in beta mode

 This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.